Shiv7677/C964_Capstone/README.md

 ## Contribution
 Contributions are welcome!
 Please open an issue or submit a pull request.

-## License
-This project is licensed under the MIT License.
-See `LICENSE` for more details.

 ## Contact
-For questions or feedback, please contact [your-email@example.com].
+For questions or feedback, please contact patelshiv7677@gmail.com.